 Replacing the main board can be expensive, and it might not be a feasible solution for an old or low-end phone.
 In such cases, it’s better to consider purchasing a new phone instead of spending a significant amount of money on repairs.

 - My mobile phone was dead on the charger this morning.
 Now it won’t work!

 - My phone died and now won’t Power on or Charge.
 Here’s how to fix it.

 Thank you for Reading

-For the latest tips and tricks or to fix any issue with your android smartphone, click here.
+For the latest tips and tricks or to fix any issue with your android smartphone, check out AndroidSRC’s Homepage here.